Clyde Goodnight

 Clyde Davis Goodnight (March 3, 1924 – December 28, 2002) was an American professional football end in the National Football League (NFL) for the Green Bay Packers and the Washington Redskins.
-He played college football at the University of Tulsa and was drafted in the third round of the 1945 NFL draft.
+He played college football at the University of Tulsa and was drafted 27th overall in the third round of the 1945 NFL draft.

+Goodnight played the 1945 season alongside Packer great and Pro Football Hall of Famer Don Hutson, and led the team in receiving in 1946 and 1948 after Hutson retired.
+He was released after the 1949 season opener, and played the rest of the 1949 and 1950 seasons with Washington.
+Throughout his career, both in Green Bay and Washington, he was often paired with fellow Tulsa alumnus Nolan Luhn, as part of the "Tulsa Twins".